 Enter the podcast contact email.

-To set up a new podcast feed, you must first ensure that a church email is entered under the Church Information page in Accounts.
+To set up a new podcast feed, you must first ensure that a church email is entered under the Church Information page in Account settings.

 Tip